artemis-platform/artemis_platform/DEVELOPMENT.md

 Artemis requires PostgreSQL >= 9.6.

-For an example of running it through a Docker image see the [Bluebox Box](https://github.ibm.com/bluebox/box) repository.

 Alternatively, it can be installed locally on the command-line using `brew install postgresql` or with a standalone application like [Postico](https://eggerapps.at/postico/).

 ### Browser Testing